Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Stability Estimate

-where $T_r$ will be given in following subsection, rely on the regularity and nonlinear term $K$.
-Our goal is to show that $T > T_r$.
-We argue by contradiction, assuming $T \leq T_r$.
-This assumption implies that the bootstrap condition must be violated at or before time $T$, i.e. assumption implies
+Our goal is to show that \(T > T_r\), where \(T_r\) will be introduced in Section \ref{sec:len}.
+The value \(T_r\) depends on the space \(W_s\), namely the regularity of the solution and the nonlinear term \(K\).
+We will argue by contradiction: suppose \(T \leq T_r\).
+This assumption implies that the bootstrap condition must be violated at time \(T_r\).
+Therefore, the following inequality holds at time \(T\):

+The remainder of this section will prove the opposite of this inequality to arrive at a contradiction.

-For any $t\in[0,T]$, the definition of $T$ yields the following immediate consequences:
+For any \(t \in [0,T]\), the definition of \(T\) leads to the following immediate estimate: